Lyndon B. Johnson High School (Laredo, Texas): Background

-On June 4, 2014, two LBJ High School students were caught on video surveillance for allegedly smearing paint and writing graffiti on school property.
-Graffiti placed on a school or public monument is a state jail felony in Texas if the loss is under $20,000.
-Some 30 students and staff spent hours trying to clean up the vandalism.
-No arrests were immediately made when the alleged offenders were detained by campus police.

 In 2014, LBJ High School fell short of minimum state standards and have been placed on the Public Education Grant list.

 Mascot

 The mascot for LBJ High School is a wolf.

 Standardized dress

 Starting in the 2007–2008 school year, students were required to follow the standardized dress code provided by the district.

 Purple is Johnson's designated extra shirt color choice.
 The Texas Education Agency specified that the parents and/or guardians of students zoned to a school with uniforms may apply for a waiver to opt out of the uniform policy so their children do not have to wear the uniform; parents must specify "bona fide" reasons, such as religious reasons or philosophical objections.